gocachebr/gocache-discovery-ingress-plugin/README.md

 #### Config map itself

-Now, you can create an file called `gocache-plugin.yaml` and add the following in it:
+Now, you can create a file called `gocache-plugin.yaml` and add the following in it:
 ```yaml
 apiVersion: v1
 kind: ConfigMap